Accern/accern.github.io/source/includes/data_analytics/_accern_rank.md

 }
 ```

-- **Metric Conbination** Consider the right-side object, and a new article from a specific source reporting a recent acquisition from Apple, we see that for this particular source, it generally report story about `AAPL` and `Acquisition` very timely comparing to the all the events and companies overall.
+- **Metric Combination** Consider the right-side object, and a new article from a specific source reporting a recent acquisition from Apple, we see that for this particular source, it generally report story about `AAPL` and `Acquisition` very timely comparing to the all the events and companies overall.

 ## Author Rank